 Further information on sanctions frameworks and their application in Guernsey can be found on the websites of the States of Guernsey and the Guernsey Financial Services Commission.
+This includes changes to designations, which are published on the States of Guernsey website as soon as they are made.

-Further information on terrorist financing risks for charities and NPOs can be found on the website of the Guernsey registry for charities and NPOs at www.guernseyregistry.com
+Further information on terrorist financing risks for charities and NPOs can be found on the website of the Guernsey registry for charities and NPOs.